How to Grow and Cook With Chervil

 I prefer to sow chervil thickly, scattering a packet’s worth in an area about 3 feet by 4 feet, and I don’t bother to thin the seedlings.
 Later, the crowded stems will help each other to stay upright, discourage weeds, and keep soil from splashing up on the leaves.
 That means I don’t have to wash the herb after harvesting, which is a real plus.

-I sow chervil twice a year, around the typical last spring frost date (mid-April in Zone 6), and again in late August.
+I sow chervil twice a year, around the typical last spring frost date (mid-April in Zone 6) and again in late August.
 Seeds from packets germinate in about two weeks; freshly harvested seed is a little quicker to sprout.
-Within a month, I’m picking tender chervil leaves.
-My spring crop usually bolts quickly, at the first sign of summer heat.
+Within a month I’m picking tender chervil leaves.
+My spring crop usually bolts at the first sign of summer heat.
 I harvest as long as I can from this patch, then let the plants flower.
-Like other members of the umbelliferous clan, chervil has flat, lacy flowers that attract beneficial insects (top photo, above).
+Like other members of the umbelliferous clan, chervil has flat, lacy flowers that attract beneficial insects.

 Plants sown in late summer overwinter in my garden, and I can harvest again from the same planting in early spring.
 Overwintered chervil tends to flower earlier than spring-sown plants, but sowing another spring crop in another spot each year keeps me in chervil for the longest possible time.
 During summer, when heat banishes chervil from my kitchen, I happily eat basil and other heat-loving herbs.

 I use only fresh chervil.
 Dried chervil doesn’t retain much of its flavor.
-I’ve read about freezing minced chervil in an ice-cube tray.
-Fill each cell with chervil and top with water.
-To use, thaw, let the water drain away, and add the leaves to a cooked dish just before serving.
+It’s also possible to freeze minced chervil in an ice-cube tray.
+Fill each cell with chervil, then top with water.
+To use the chervil, thaw it, let the water drain away, and add the leaves to a cooked dish just before serving.

 This article originally appeared in Kitchen Gardener #24.